nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 These images illustrate varying error message formats of the `edit` command.

 While some messages provide the full command hint, others offer minimal guidance, leading to an inconsistent user experience.
-This inconsistency extends beyond the `edit` command, as other error messages of other commands also vary in its level of information.
+This inconsistency extends beyond the `edit` command, as other error messages of other commands also vary in its level of detail.
 In certain cases, error messages merely identify the issue without offering additional guidance, while others incorporate helpful usage hints.

 Additionally, certain command hints could benefit from more clarity on constraints, especially for the `edit` command, which currently does not indicate that the `rn/` and `ra/` flags cannot be used simultaneously.